-Deana’s research focuses on mundane engagements with futures and how they intersect with the prodduction of different kinds of power.
-She explores how conjunctions between the futures and “the state” appear through various 'sites' of political, social and economic contentions, such as heating and electricity infrastructures, urban spaces, labour regimes, unemployment, the promise of mineral extraction, and pollution bodies and air.
+Deana’s research, and her first recently published book “Staging the Promises: Everyday Future-Making in a Serbian Industrial Town” (Cornell University Press, 2024), focuses on how promises are acted upon and performed, and how such acts intersect with the production of various forms of power.
+She explores how these performances are enacted onto diverse material sites of political, social, and economic contention—such as heating and electricity infrastructures, urban spaces, labor regimes, unemployment, promises of mineral extraction, and polluted bodies and air.
 With her work Deana contributes to the research group Sovereignty and Social Contestation (SoSCo) at Cultural Anthropology department at Utrecht University.

 Before joining Utrecht University, Deana held various postdoctoral positions: DAAD-Leibniz Postdoctoral Research Fellowship at the Leibniz Institute for East and Southeast European Studies (IOS) in Regensburg (Germany) (2018), Sociological Review Postdoctoral Fellowship at Keele University (UK) (2017/18), Visiting Senior Research Fellowship at the School of Environment, Education and Development (SEED) at University of Manchester (2018), and Postdoctoral Research Fellowship at the Centre for Advanced Studies at the University of Rijeka (Croatia) (2017).
 Deana also worked as Research Associate at the Institute for Philosophy and Social Theory (University of Belgrade) in Serbia.